 Not a long time ago I got this new project to develop and it had really complicated DB structure I came up with.
 When I tried to implement it in Rails I bumped into a lot of different problems due to poor DB structure.
 So I thought it might worth to give a try to build a DB model in actual SQL server.
-But I didn't wan't to spend time and write everything manually and I opened google...
-Surprisingly the first result was MySQLWorkbench which I already had installed in my machine.
+But I didn't want to spend time and write everything manually and I opened google...
+Surprisingly the first result was MySQLWorkbench which I already had installed on my machine.
 It turns to be exactly what I was looking for:

 Here it is - Models section which helped me to accomplish that.

 What is it good for?
 Well if you need quickly develop a SQL Model and run SQL server with it.

 Let's create a quick example.
 I will use 2 tables only but of course, you can use as many as you need:

 Now you should have MySQLWorkbench installed let's open it up and click on tables diagram icon on the left menu.

 Click on '+' symbol.
 You should see the following: